ListifyProject/ListifyApp/README.md

 - **Security:** only users you approve can edit your lists.

 ## Components of the application:
-Pensieve consist of [Server](https://github.com/ListifyProject/ListifyServer) and [Android](https://github.com/ListifyProject/ListifyApp) parts.
+Listify consist of [Server](https://github.com/ListifyProject/ListifyServer) and [Android](https://github.com/ListifyProject/ListifyApp) parts.
 To run the application you should download both parts.

 You can see the installation instructions in [README for Server](https://github.com/ListifyProject/ListifyServer/blob/main/README.md)